This post is also available in: Русский (Russian)

-The schedule for the production line installation depends on the schedule of the whole factory and in particular the foundation work.
+The schedule for the production line installation depends on the schedule of the whole factory, in particular the foundation work.
 The equipment installation begins after the foundations have been checked for load-bearing capacity by our mechanical supervisor.
 It’s crucial that the foundations are sturdy and durable enough to bear all the loads from production machinery.
-It takes a few weeks for the mechanical installations to be completed, after which your electrical engineers can start their work.
+It takes a few weeks for the mechanical installations to be completed.
+After which, your electrical engineers can start their work.
 Naturally, the time needed for this depends on how many workers you have and how skilled the team – engineers, electricians, mechanics, etc. – is.

 Start-up requires time too

 The final step in the precast plant project is taking the machinery into use and testing.
 This is usually conducted by team of Elematic experts.
-But that’s not nearly all – factory operating personnel need to learn how to use the machines.
-It’s advisable that you name a person responsible for each of the machines and reserve enough time for training.
+But that’s not nearly all.
+Factory operating personnel need to learn how to use the machines.
+It’s advisable that you name a person responsible for each of the machines.
+Also, it’s crucial to reserve enough time for training.
 Your machines will stay in a better condition, when people know how they are used and what kind of maintenance is required.
 Hence, we recommend coming up with a maintenance program and a dedicated maintenance team.
 We can help you too with a preventive maintenance program.

 Efficient cooperation is the key

 Cooperation and efficient communication is a crucial part of any project, especially when parties locate in different countries, on different continents.
-The complete precast plant is planned and the machinery is manufactured based on your exact factory measurements – height, length, width and places for columns, to mention a few – hence let us know of even the smallest changes.
+The complete precast plant is planned and the machinery is manufactured based on your exact factory measurements.
+These include; height, length, width and places for columns, to mention a few.
+Hence, let us know of even the smallest changes.
 We are here to help you!
 With thorough planning, a precast plant can be set-up in a quick time frame.